precice/precice.github.io/pages/community/community-contribute-to-precice.md

 ### Adding a new tutorial to the website

 The content of the tutorials is sourced from the develop branch of the tutorials repository, which is specified in the `.gitmodules` file of the website repository.
-Hence, anything merged to develop in the tutorials appears on the website.
+Hence, in general, anything merged to develop in the tutorials appears on the website.
 Consider putting some `note` [alert box](docs-meta-cheatsheet.html#alerts) on top of your new tutorial page to describe any unreleased requirements.

 New tutorials will not directly appear on the website, but they need some additional steps.
 After merging to the tutorials develop, open a pull request with the following changes in the [website repository](https://github.com/precice/precice.github.io) ([example](https://github.com/precice/precice.github.io/pull/275)):